vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### IN_FRENZY

-Affected unit's defence is reduced to 0 and is transferred to attack with specified multiplier
+Affected unit's defense is reduced to 0 and is transferred to attack with specified multiplier

-- val: multiplier factor with which defence is transferred to attack (percentage)
+- val: multiplier factor with which defense is transferred to attack (percentage)

 ### HYPNOTIZED